hschwed/PDSAI/README.md

 ____ToDO_______

-- edis output.csv in a way that makes it usable, get rid of 58k rows
+- edit output.csv in a way that makes it usable, get rid of 58k rows
-- use countries.csv to get the region id for the country in output.csv

 _______________
 output.csv